What are biosolids?

 Where do the biosolids come from?

 The solids or “sludge” collected from the primary and secondary treatments are mixed together and undergo further treatment.
 Most often, these combined solids are “dewatered” to make a more manageable, semi-solid material.
 Dewatering usually involves centrifuges, vacuum filters, drying beds, or presses that remove excess water.
 The solids are also “stabilized” by some form of digestion (aerobic or anaerobic), and/or composting, or some other treatment.
 There are stringent U. S. federal guidelines (the federal “Part 503” regulations of the U. S. Clean Water Act) which identify approved treatment processes.
 In Canada, provincial regulations or guidelines do the same.
 These stabilization processes reduce pathogens (microscopic organisms that can cause disease in humans) and odors.
 They also make the solids less attractive to “vectors” (animals that can carry pathogens, such as flies).
-Only once they have been through these treatment and testing procedures can “sludges” be called “biosolids” and used as Heart & Soil® Complete and Complete+ as fertilizers and soil amendments.
+Only once they have been through these treatment and testing procedures can “sludges” be called “biosolids” and used as fertilizers and soil amendments.

 Yes.
 When properly managed in accordance with federal, state, and/or provincial regulations and best management practices, the risk to public health and the environment from recycling biosolids are negligible.
 Federal and state standards and management practices for biosolids recycling were developed from a detailed scientific risk assessment completed by the U.S. Environmental Protection Agency (EPA).
 Input included research and expertise from the U.S. Department of Agriculture and premier universities including the Universities of Arizona, California, Colorado, Florida, Maine, Michigan, Massachusetts, Minnesota, New Hampshire, Oregon, Vermont, Washington, Colorado State, Ohio State, Penn State, and Cornell Universities.